 - On day 3 of his stay, his systolic blood pressure fell into the 80s, and whilst fulfilling the Medical Emergency Team (MET) criteria no code blue was called.
 Over the next 24 hours the patient filled Code Blue/ MET criteria thirteen times, still with no activation of MET.
-The patient died 14 hours later. - The system issues identified were: - failure to follow hospital policy in calling a MET - inadequate documentation of observations, particularly respiratory rate - failure to change the management plan despite its inadequacy - failure to escalate the level of medical review despite the seriousness of the situation.
+The patient died 14 hours later. - The system issues identified were: - failure to follow hospital policy in calling a MET - 2 'Pointing you in the right direction'

+- inadequate documentation of observations, particularly respiratory rate - failure to change the management plan despite its inadequacy - failure to escalate the level of medical review despite the seriousness of the situation.

 The Australian Commission on Safety and Quality in Healthcare has developed National Safety and Quality Health Service Standards.
-Standard 8 - Recognising and Responding to Acute Deterioration outlines clear requirements for acute healthcare settings in regards to a minimum standard for documenting vital signs, education and escalation systems to assist clinicians in recognising and responding to clinical deterioration.
+Standard 9 - Recognising and Responding to Clinical Deterioration in Acute Health Care, outlines clear requirements for acute healthcare settings in regards to a minimum standard for documenting vital signs, education and escalation systems to assist clinicians in recognising and responding to clinical deterioration.
 This education package, in conjunction with a clearly formatted observation chart and the utilisation of a track and trigger system, aims to prevent missed cases of deterioration and guide clinicians in recognising and responding to clinical deterioration.